 Opening with a Welcome to Country from Gaykamangu and Healy, this was followed by a performance from Yidaki (didgeridoo) player and Noongar man, Jack Collard.

-Model and Noongar woman Shannon McGuire opened and closed the show in iconic pieces from Liandra Swim and Kirrikin.
+Noongar woman and veteran model Shannon McGuire opened and closed the show in iconic pieces from Liandra Swim and Kirrikin.

 Indigenous models Cassie Puruntatameri and Haylee McLean also travelled from Australia to walk the runway in Brussels.

 Ms McLean said she was thrilled to walk her first runway ever in Europe.
 "I feel so good, it went so well and I'm so happy," she said.

 "This was my first ever runway show and what a way to do it in Europe."